-In this blog I share my detailed itineraries, my best practices for making the most of a 3 day trip to any city, and what I love most about travelling the world a few days at a time while still working (and loving) my full time job.
+In this blog I share my detailed itineraries, my best practices for making the most of a 3 day trip to any city, and what I love most about traveling the world a few days at a time while still working (and loving) my full time job.

-A Note About Links: All linked services, products, clothing, and gear are things that I have personally purchased and used, or are recommended by my family and fellow travelers.
+A Note About Links: All linked services, products, clothing, and gear are things that I have personally purchased and used, or are recommended by my family and trusted fellow travelers.
 Some links are through affiliate programs, where I have an opportunity to earn a commission from your purchases - at no additional cost to you.

 Christina planned her first vacation at age 13 when her parents handed her a Washington D.C. guidebook before the next family vacation and has never stopped planning and coordinating trips since then.

 She studied International Affairs at Georgia Tech, and participated in several study abroad programs where she learned to plan budget weekend trips for the thrifty college study with no car.
 After graduation, she went on to work for 2 years as a study abroad coordinator for an executive masters degree program where she learned to research and craft high quality trips for the discerning business executive.

 Since 2010, Christina lives and works outside of Washington D.C. as a strategy and technology consultant.
 She continues to explore the world one weekend at a time with her husband, Tom.